etoromol/aws-single-node/README.md

 ## Deployment

-6. Once your infrastructure ready, start with the deployment:
+6. Once your infrastructure is ready, start with the deployment:
 ```bash
 terraform apply
 ```
-7. When your instance is ready, access using the syntax below:
+7. When your instance is ready, access using your ssh key:
 ```bash
 ssh -i "path_to_your_ssh_key" ec2-instance@public_ip_address_given
 ```